GianMarcoOddo/rmpy/rmpy/README.md

 The function 'yf_pVaR_single' enables the calculation of parametric VaR for a SINGLE POSITION by utilizing data obtained from Yahoo Finance (yFinance).

+Parametric VaR is a risk management technique used to estimate the potential losses in an asset of assets, based on assumptions about the underlying distribution of the returns, such as the normal distribution.

 #### Args:

 - ticker: The stock symbol or identifier for the financial instrument in question (e.g. "AAPL" for Apple Inc.).